Effects of Prenatal Cannabis Use

 Cannabis is the most commonly used federally illegal drug during pregnancy,1 with self-reported use rates of 7% during pregnancy.2,3 Popular methods of cannabis use include smoking, edibles, vaping, and topicals.4 The two most common cannabis compounds found in these products are delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
-Patients report using cannabis during pregnancy mainly to help with nausea, stress, sleep, and appetite changes.5,6
+Patients frequently report using cannabis during pregnancy mainly to help with nausea, stress, sleep, and appetite changes.5,6

-The US Surgeon General, Center for Disease Control, and the American College of Obstetricians and Gynecologists (ACOG)1 advise pregnant and lactating patients to abstain from cannabis use.
-Yet due to limited perinatal data and mixed outcomes, patients and providers may be unsure about safe levels of prenatal cannabis use.7 The main psychoactive component in cannabis is THC, which can cross the placenta and has plausible maternal and fetal effects.
+The US Surgeon General, Center for Disease Control, and the American College of Obstetricians and Gynecologists (ACOG) advise pregnant and lactating patients to abstain from cannabis use.1 Yet due to limited perinatal data and mixed outcomes, patients and providers may be unsure about safe levels of prenatal cannabis use.7 The main psychoactive component in cannabis is THC, which can cross the placenta and has plausible maternal and fetal effects.

 Effects on perinatal outcomes